 Agave Quality

 The quality of the agave used in tequila production plays a significant role in the final taste of the spirit.
 Tequilas made from high-quality, mature agave plants tend to have more complex and refined flavors.
-The growing conditions, agricultural practices, and the agave’s age at harvest all contribute to its quality and ultimately to the taste of the tequila.
+So, the growing conditions, agricultural practices, and the agave’s age at harvest all contribute to its quality and ultimately to the taste of the tequila.

 Aging Process